MiLAN and The Wellcome Book Prize

 WEDNESDAY 13th June

 The book we have chosen to read and discuss this month is...

-by David France
+How to Survive a Plague, by David France

 ‘How to Survive a Plague’ is the riveting, powerful and profoundly moving story of the AIDS epidemic and the grassroots movement of activists, many of them facing their own life-or-death struggles, who grabbed the reins of scientific research to help develop the drugs that turned HIV from a mostly fatal infection into a manageable disease.
-Around the globe, the 15.8 million people taking anti-AIDS drugs today are alive thanks to their efforts.
-Not since the publication of Randy Shilts’s now classic ‘And the Band Played On’ in 1987 has a book sought to measure the AIDS plague in such brutally human, intimate and soaring terms.

 Wed 13th December

-The Golden Age: A Novel by Joan London
+The Golden Age, by Joan London

 Set in a convalescent hospital for children with polio, ‘The Golden Age’ is a radiant novel that tells a deeply moving story about illness and recovery, about learning to navigate the unfamiliar, about embracing music, poetry, death and, most importantly, life.